-What's Happening in March at the GWC
+What's Happening in July at the GWC

 Not a member?
 We feel your pain.
 But not to worry!
 The GWC's got you covered.
 First off, you're always welcome to attend our presentations as a guest.
 Even better, you're always welcome to become a member.
 If you love gardens and gardening in the Carolinas (and hanging around with others who feel the same way) why not join us!
 We'd love to have you!
 A handy online membership application awaits you right here!